Fluffy Eggless Banana Muffins

 Two banana walnuts muffins stacked on top of each other on a wire rack.

-• No egg replacer needed.
+• One bowl, 8 ingredients, and no egg replacer needed.

 • 148 calories each and low in fat.